Cognitive inertia: Brainstorming

-Cognitive inertia plays a role in why a lack of ideas are generated during group brainstorming sessions as individuals in a group will often follow an idea trajectory, in which they continue to narrow in on ideas based on the very first idea proposed in the brainstorming session.
-This idea trajectory actually inhibits the creation of new ideas that was central to the initial formation of the group.
+Cognitive inertia plays a role in why a lack of ideas is generated during group brainstorming sessions.
+Individuals in a group will often follow an idea trajectory, in which they continue to narrow in on ideas based on the very first idea proposed in the brainstorming session.
+This idea trajectory inhibits the creation of new ideas central to the group's initial formation.

-In an effort to combat cognitive inertia in group brainstorming, researchers had business students either use a single dialogue or multiple dialogue approach to brainstorming.
-In the single dialogue version the business students all listed their ideas and created a dialogue around the list, whereas in the multi-dialogue version ideas were placed in subgroups that individuals could choose to enter and talk about and then freely move to another subgroup.
-The multi-dialogue approach was able to combat cognitive inertia by allowing different ideas to simultaneously be generated in sub-groups and each time an individual switched to a different sub-group they had to change how they were processing the ideas which lead to more novel and high-quality ideas.
+In an effort to combat cognitive inertia in group brainstorming, researchers had business students either use a single-dialogue or multiple-dialogue approach to brainstorming.
+In the single dialogue version, the business students all listed their ideas.
+They created a dialogue around the list, whereas, in the multi-dialogue version, ideas were placed in subgroups that individuals could choose to enter and talk about and then freely move to another subgroup.
+The multi-dialogue approach was able to combat cognitive inertia by allowing different ideas to be generated in sub-groups simultaneously and each time an individual switched to a different sub-group, they had to change how they were processing the ideas, which led to more novel and high-quality ideas.

 Competitive strategies

-Adapting cognitive strategies to changing business climates is often integral to whether or not a business succeeds or fails during times of economic stress.
+Adapting cognitive strategies to changing business climates is often integral to whether or not a business succeeds or fails during economic stress.
 In the late 1980s in the UK, real estate agents' cognitive competitive strategies did not shift with signs of an increasingly depressed real estate market, despite their ability to acknowledge the signs of decline.
-This cognitive inertia at the individual and corporate level has been proposed as reasons to why companies do not adopt new strategies to combat ever increasing decline in the business or take advantage of potential.
-General Mills' continued operation of mills long after they were no longer necessary is an example of when companies refuse to change the mindset of how the company should operate.
+This cognitive inertia at the individual and corporate level has been proposed as reasons to why companies do not adopt new strategies to combat the ever-increasing decline in the business or take advantage of the potential.
+General Mills' continued operation of mills long after they were no longer necessary is an example of when companies refuse to change the mindset of how they should operate.

-More famously, cognitive inertia in upper management at Polaroid was proposed to be one of the main contributing factors for why competitive strategy for the company was not updated.
-Management strongly held that consumers wanted high quality physical copies of their photos and that was where the company would make their money.
-Despite Polaroid's large research and development into the digital market, their inability to refocus their strategy to hardware sales instead of film eventually led to their collapse.
+More famously, cognitive inertia in upper management at Polaroid was proposed as one of the main contributing factors to the company's outdated competitive strategy.
+Management strongly held that consumers wanted high-quality physical copies of their photos, where the company would make their money.
+Despite Polaroid's extensive research and development into the digital market, their inability to refocus their strategy to hardware sales instead of film eventually led to their collapse.

-Scenario planning has been one suggestion to combat cognitive inertia when it comes to making strategic decisions to improve business.
-Individuals come up with different strategies and outline how the scenario could play out taking into account different ways it could go.
-Scenario planning allows for diverse ideas to be heard as well as the breadth of each scenario, which can help combat relying on existing methods and thinking alternatives are unrealistic.
+Scenario planning has been one suggestion to combat cognitive inertia when making strategic decisions to improve business.
+Individuals develop different strategies and outline how the scenario could play out, considering different ways it could go.
+Scenario planning allows for diverse ideas to be heard and the breadth of each scenario, which can help combat relying on existing methods and thinking alternatives is unrealistic.